fengx1a0/report_issue2/readme.md

 <input autofocus>\n
 ```

-So I can now use tags like img, iframe, a, etc. to make the danger tag parsed.
+Now I can use dangerous tags like img, iframe, etc.

 But I found that many tag attributes are disabled by the application, such as onerror, onload, etc.

-Then I started another poking around, looking for a tag that could execute javascript code.
+Then I started another fuzzing, looking for a tag that could execute javascript code.

 Eventually I found that the frame tag and its src attribute could execute javacript code, and my poc looked like this